DeepMechatronics/ERC-Remote-Maintenance-Sim/README.md

 You can download the updated repository or add this functionality to an already existing repository by following the instructions below:
 - in the ERC_2021_simulator repository, in the *simulation* package, create a scripts folder
 - to the created folder, copy the gripper.py file from the ERC_2021_simulator repository in the *simulation* package in the scripts folder
+- it is necessary to grant permissions to gripper.py: chmod 777 gripper.py
 - update the simulator.launch file, also in the *simulation* package in the launch folder
 - update the robotiq_arg2f_140_model_macro.xacro file located in the *ur_description* package in the urdf folder